 Strategic Management Control

-The more the study of the past highlights cyclical trends, which repeat themselves over time (as usually happens in every company), the more reliable the estimates we will make will be.
+The more the study of the past highlights cyclical trends, which repeat themselves over time (as usually happens in every company), the more reliable the estimates we make will be.

-If, along the way, the Sales Budget is not achievable, we implement appropriate strategies to reduce costs and develop turnover, defining the product/service lines with the highest added value and the customers to focus on.
+If, along the way, the Sales Budget is not achievable, we implement appropriate strategies to reduce costs and increase turnover, defining the product/service lines with the highest added value and the customers to focus on.

-Sharing the objectives to be achieved with your collaborators creates accountability, delegation and self-control over individual expense items.
+Sharing the objectives to be achieved with your collaborators creates accountability, delegation, and self-control over individual expense items.

 How do we operate?